User Review: Camp-Tek Microburst

 Hang your dining tarp.

-ANYTHING BUT INFLATING YOUR SLEEPING PAD.
+ANYTHING BUT INFLATE YOUR SLEEPING PAD.

 When you're done, remove it from the valve on your pad, pop the rubber nozzle back inside, and close the door to shut it off.

 Camp-Tek does claim these pumps will fully inflate a pad in 3 minutes.
 I like my sleeping pads firm, so I usually let my pump run a little longer than that.

 - I tend to let mine inflate the pad most of the way, and I use the good 'ol lungs to get it to a full firmness.